sensu/sensu-docs/content/sensu-core/1.0/guides/snmp-sensu-guide.md

 # Objectives
 - Set up a Sensu client as an SNMP trap receiver
 - Send a test SNMP trap to simulate a real world circumstance
-- Demonstrate the results of the SNMP trap test in Sensu Enterprise Dashboard
+- Demonstrate the results of the SNMP trap test in Uchiwa/Sensu Enterprise Dashboard

 # Prerequisites
-A working Sensu deployment including sensu-server/sensu-api (or sensu-enterprise), sensu-client, and transport/datastore components
+- A working Sensu deployment including sensu-server/sensu-api (or sensu-enterprise), sensu-client, and transport/datastore components
+- [Uchiwa][1], or [Sensu Enterprise Dashboard][2] installed and configured
-`snmptrap` command installed on a Linux device (we’ll use CentOS 7)
+- `snmptrap` command installed on a Linux device (we’ll use CentOS 7)

-If you don’t have Sensu spun up yet, we encourage you to go through our [5 minute install guide][1].
+If you don’t have Sensu spun up yet, we encourage you to go through our [5 minute install guide][3].

 For installing the `snmptrap` command, you’ll want to run the following to install the command on a CentOS/RHEL device: